HankB/Linux_ZFS_Root/Debian/testing/README.md

 # Testing

+## Status

+As of 2022-07-16 testing using Virtualbox 6.1 is a real shitshow.
+Dialog boxes (to choose the live ISO) are flaky and the process running in the VM seems to be very unstable with the Gnome desktop crashing repeatedly.
+I was unable to perform a complete test but as far as I got, I was getting different results on each try to install `zfs-dkms`.
+Testing with a VM is abandoned for now.

 ## My Procedure

 Initial testing was performed on real hardware.
 As more options were added the need for additional testing became apparent and further testing has been performed on a VM.
 To facilitate this testing, I have expanded the `env.sh` script in some cases to prepare partitions and filesystems to more fully automate the test.